LFO (American band): 1995–1998: Origins and Gillis's departure

-Life Is Good and first split (2000–2002)
+2000–2002: Life Is Good and first split

-They appeared on The Amanda Show as guest stars, singing a song while Amanda danced in the background with the show's signature "dancing lobsters".
+They appeared on The Amanda Show as guest stars, singing a song while Amanda Bynes danced in the background with the show's signature "dancing lobsters".
 At the end, LFO described Amanda as "the most beautiful girl in the world".

-In the summer of 2001, the group released their sophomore and final album, Life Is Good, with the release of only two singles "Life Is Good" and "Every Other Time", which was the only commercial release from the album.
+In the summer of 2001, the group released their sophomore and final album, Life Is Good, with the release of only two singles, "Life Is Good" and "Every Other Time", which was the only commercial release from the album.

 After lackluster record sales of the album and the late-1990s/early-2000s boyband trend nearing its end, LFO parted ways in February 2002.
+Brad Fischetti recalled years later that the band didn't initially end on good terms.
+"When we walked out of the room in 2002, it was like a weight was lifted off of our shoulders."